-If a child joins Stanchester after the start of Year 7 then the SENCo and Head of Year will still meet with teachers are the previous school to help prepare teachers at Stanchester.
+If a child joins Stanchester after the start of Year 7 then the SENCo and Head of Year will request information from the previous school to help prepare teachers at Stanchester.

 Leaving Stanchester Academy

 When your child leaves Stanchester all files, SEN and Pastoral, will transfer to their new school or college.
 The SENCo and Head of Year will ensure that they speak the new school or college to make sure key information and support needs are communicated quickly.